skywaLKer518/A-Recsys/README.md

 # A-RecSys : a Tensorflow Toolkit for Implicit Recommendation Tasks

 ## A-RecSys
-A-RecSys implements a set of implicit recommendation algorithms and is designed to be used in large scale recommendation settings.
-It extends traditional matrix factorization algorithms and focuses on attribute embedding and applying sequence models.
+A-RecSys implements implicit recommendation algorithms and is designed for large scale recommendation settings.
+It extends traditional matrix factorization algorithms, and focuses on attribute embedding and applying sequence models.

 Works implemented by this toolkit include: